stkfd/tmi-rs/README.md

 # tmi-rs: Rust Twitch chat interface

+*Note: there is currently a larger rework of the internal connection handling pending, progress can be followed in PR [#9](https://github.com/stkfd/tmi-rs/pull/9)*

 This is an asynchronous websocket based interface to Twitch chat intended as a base for chat bots and other programs that interact with Twitch chat.